ms2206/FastQCParser/docs/index.md

 ## FastQCParser User Guide:

 ***
-It is recommended to open this via browser: <https://ms2206.github.io/FastQCParser/>
+It is recommended to open this via browser: <a href="https://ms2206.github.io/FastQCParser">User Guide</a>
 ***

 ## Introduction